exoscale/interceptor/README.md

 ```

 You can imagine holding state/dependencies at that level too if that's
-something you desire (arguably that's what context would be for).
+something you desire (that's doable with context too).

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 exoscale

 This program and the accompanying materials are made available under the
 terms of the Eclipse Public License 2.0 which is available at